Compiler Directive: Append

 An append library is simply a folder containing text files (usually referred to as "modules"), each of which is a task (or function) listing.

 (During the remainder of this discussion, we will refer to "append libraries" as simply "libraries".)

-As you probably already know, a project* is simply a folder that contains program listing files.
+As you probably already know, a project is simply a folder (inside your "SiMPLE Projects" folder) that contains program listing files.

 Project folders provide a convenient way or organizing your programs into groups of commonality.
 If two or more of your programs all need to access the same tasks (or functions), just put the programs into a Project folder, and put the required task (or function) listings into the project's Local Library folder.